Maryland Will & Trust Attorneys Dedicated to Providing Personalized Estate Planning Guidance

 Trusts allow you to protect your assets and property from going through Probate Court at the time of your death.
 If your assets are already in the name of your trust, then the assets need not transition ownership or title at the time or your death.
 Moreover, a Settlor can personalize a trust so that its impact is felt over time.
 For instance, a trust can provide that real property be sold or that proceeds from income producing assets be distributed in specific ways.
 In short, the Settlor of a trust can guide the actions of a Trustee through the trust documents, even after the Settlor is gone.
 This allows the Settlor to set up special provisions or conditions for particular trust Beneficiaries which do not stop once the probate process is over.
 By avoiding probate and spreading out Beneficiary distributions over time, the Beneficiaries can also benefit by paying less court fees and taxes.

-When you have questions regarding wills and trusts, the attorneys at Altman & Associates have the answers.
-We have helped clients throughout Maryland create wills and trusts for more than 15 years, and have the skills and compassion to help you successfully plan for the future.
-We have convenient office locations in Columbia and Rockville.
-Contact us by phone at (301) 468-3220 or to schedule a consultation.
+If you have questions regarding the creation or modification of wills and/or trusts, please call us to discuss your options.
+We have been helping clients with wills and trusts for more than 20 years, and have the skills and compassion to help you successfully plan for the future.
+We have convenient office locations in Columbia, Rockville, D.C. and Northern Virginia.
+To schedule a consultation, call us (301) 468-3220.